cerc-io/stack-orchestrator/app/data/stacks/fixturenet-optimism/README.md

   ```

 * This means that the data directory that `op-geth` is using is corrupted and needs to be reinitialized; the containers `op-geth`, `op-node` and `op-batcher` need to be started afresh:

+  WARNING: This will reset the L2 chain; consequently, all the data on it will be lost

   * Stop and remove the concerned containers:

     ```bash